mharen/mharen.github.io/blog/2009/2009-11-new-website.md

 title: New Website
 ---

 My super amazing wife has started her own blog.
 It is phenomenal.
 Some of the best stuff I've read in a LONG time.
 Seriously.
-You should <a href="http://footedjammies.blogspot.com">check it out</a>.
+You should [check it out](http://footedjammies.blogspot.com).
 Oh, and this is totally not her hijacking my site*